-The Iowa Flood Center (IFC) at the University of Iowa provides Iowans with accurate, state-of-the-art science–based information to help individuals and communities better understand their flood risks.
+The Iowa Flood Center (IFC) at the University of Iowa provides Iowans with accurate, state-of-the-art, science–based information to help individuals and communities better understand their flood risks.
 The IFC’s overarching objective is to improve flood monitoring and prediction capabilities in Iowa, while studying and developing strategies to reduce and manage floods.

-- Continue to improve upon, add, and maintain rain gauge and soil moisture/temperature monitoring platforms deployed in watersheds across the state in partnership with other IIHR projects (i.e. the Iowa Watersheds Project) and with other external partners;
+- Continuing to improve upon, add, and maintain rain gauge and soil moisture/temperature monitoring platforms deployed in watersheds across the state in partnership with other IIHR projects (i.e. the Iowa Watersheds Project) and with other external partners;

-- Education of graduate students; and
+- Educating graduate students; and